 In Saint-Nazaire, ships –yesterday transatlantic liners, now cruise liners– have been built for a century and a half.
 More than 120 liners were born here, and records are part of this history!
 Among these giants of the seas, many were the biggest vessels in the world at their time: Normandie in 1935, France in 1962, Queen Mary 2 in 2013.
 The ships that currently hold every record, Harmony of the Seas, and her sister-ship Symphony of the Seas, have also been built in Saint-Nazaire.
-They were delivered to their owner, the American company Royal Caribbean International, in 2016 and 2018 respectively.

 After the four Millenium-class ships in the early 2000s, the American cruise line Celebrity Cruises tasked Chantiers de l’Atlantique with the construction of five of its luxurious and innovative Edge-class cruise ships.
-The first ship of the series, Celebrity Edge, was delivered in early November 2018.
-Her sister-ship, Celebrity Apex, will be delivered in early 2020.